6543/log/README.md

 }
 ```

-It is also possible to pre-type-cast to make methods a little-bit faster:
+It is also possible to pre-type-assertion to make methods a little-bit faster:
 ```go
 func mySlowFunc(ctx context.Context) {
 	[...]